UCN UCN

 Bernisches Historisches Museum, Bern, Switzerland

-At the one-day symposium “Protecting Cultural Heritage in Times of War – Learning from Ukraine”, experts will discuss the current state of cultural heritage protection in Ukraine and Switzerland and possible wartime planning, using a variety of formats.
-Experts from Ukraine will report on the daunting challenges in cultural property protection that have been imposed on their country by Russia’s brutal war of aggression.
+At the one-day symposium “Protecting Cultural Heritage in Times of War – Learning from Ukraine”, experts discussed the current state of cultural heritage protection in Ukraine and Switzerland with a special focus on wartime planning.
+Experts from Ukraine reported on the daunting challenges that have been imposed on their country by Russia’s brutal war of aggression, but also on innovative forms of dealing with the situation.

 Monumental Music for Peace - Fribourg, Switzerland, March 1st, 2026